Actindo-AG/Documentation/RetailSuiteAccounting/Operation/05_CancelBooking.md

 ![Cancel a booking](/Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/CancelBooking.png "[Cancel a booking]")

-1. Select the booking to be cancelled from the list in the *Bookings* tab.
+1. Select the booking to be cancelled from the list in the *BOOKINGS* tab.

 2. The existing booking details are displayed in the input line fields.